Horatius Cocles: Horatius at the bridge

-Anachronistic map of Rome, with dark lines marking the city walls; the innermost wall is the relevant Servian Wall, the outer wall does not yet exist.
-The Naevian Gate (indicated) in the Servian Wall leads to the Pons Sublicius bridge across the Tiber.
-Janiculum Hill is to the west, just beyond the map; between the hill and the bridge is the Naevian Meadow.
+Map of Rome, with dark lines marking the city walls: the innermost wall is the Servian Wall; the outer wall did not exist at the time of the battle.
+The Naevian Gate (indicated) in the Servian Wall leads to the Pons Sublicius, the bridge across the Tiber.
+The Janiculum is to the west, just beyond the edge of the map; between the hill and the bridge is the Naevian Meadow.

-Three Romans now defended the Pons Sublicius; the right wing's commanders Spurius Larcius and Titus Herminius Aquilinus, plus Publius Horatius Cocles, a junior officer "on guard at the bridge when he saw the Janiculum taken by a sudden assault and the enemy rushing down from it to the river ...."
+Three Romans now defended the Pons Sublicius: the right wing's commanders, Spurius Larcius and Titus Herminius Aquilinus, along with Publius Horatius Cocles, a junior officer "on guard at the bridge when he saw the Janiculum taken by a sudden assault and the enemy rushing down from it to the river...."
 The three defenders withstood sword and missile attacks until the Roman troops had all crossed.

-Livy's briefer and more skeptical account tells of no battle, only that Horatius' "own men, a panic-struck mob, were deserting their posts and throwing away their arms"; however, Horatius' courage manages to shame the two veteran commanders, Herminius and Lartius, to assist him momentarily with his defense of the bridge.
+Livy's briefer and more skeptical account tells of no battle, only that Horatius' "own men, a panic-struck mob, were deserting their posts and throwing away their arms"; however, Horatius' courage managed to shame the two commanders, Herminius and Lartius, to assist him in his defense of the bridge.

 Dionysius' account explains, "Herminius and Lartius, their defensive arms being now rendered useless by the continual blows they received, began to retreat gradually."
-They order Horatius to retreat with them, but he stood his ground.
+They ordered Horatius to retreat with them, but he stood his ground.
 Understanding the threat to Rome if the enemy were to cross the river, he ordered his men to destroy the bridge.
 The enemy was shocked not only by Horatius' suicidal last stand, but also by his decision to use a pile of bodies as a shield wall.
 Horatius was struck by enemy missiles many times including a spear in the buttocks.
-Hearing word from his men they'd torn up the bridge, he "leaped fully armed into the river and swimming across ... he emerged upon the shore without having lost any of his weapons."
+As the bridge collapsed, he "leaped fully armed into the river and swimming across... he emerged upon the shore without having lost any of his weapons."